Communication

 Germany

 For Germans an intelligent product goes beyond its purpose as a tool or instrument.
 An intelligent product thinks with, anticipates how it is put to work, is more than just the extension of its user.
-Patterns
+Examples

 United States